Real estate SEO: a basic guide for teams and brokerages

 Site architecture for scale

-If your site’s structure is messy, you’ll feel it every time you interact with it.
-Here’s a scalable approach to use SEO for brokerages:
+If your site’s structure is messy, you’ll feel it forever – here’s a scalable approach.

 Location pages